 Wouldn’t it be nice to have a chunk of change to help pay for college before you even start?
 The raise.me microscholarship program does exactly that — it allows you to earn money for college based on your high school achievements.
 Beginning in 9th grade, simply reach goals in high school that you’re already aiming to reach, such as get an “A” in a course or taking an AP class.
 You’ll earn a microscholarship for each benchmark you hit, which you can use toward tuition at ASU.
 Learn more.

-If you are selected for financial aid verification, you will be sent an email from ASU notifying you to check your Priority Tasks on My ASU for a current list of requested items, including instructions and/or forms needed to complete your file.
-Please complete any Priority Tasks checklist items on My ASU promptly since financial aid processing can only continue once you have submitted all requested financial aid documents.
+If you are selected for financial aid verification by the federal processor, your Student Aid Report will have an asterisk next to your Expected Family Contribution and information will follow in the SAR acknowledgment letter, which will be included with your SAR documents.
+ASU will also send an email to your ASU email account notifying you to check your Priority Tasks on My ASU for a current list of requested items, including instructions and/or forms needed to complete your file.
+Please complete any Priority Tasks on My ASU promptly since financial aid processing can only continue once you have submitted all requested financial aid documents.
 February through September are peak processing times, please allow up to four weeks for ASU to process submitted items.
-Check your Priority Tasks checklist periodically as new requests for items may arise throughout the year.
+Check your Priority Tasks periodically as new requests for items may arise throughout the year.

 The awarding process for new freshmen usually begins the first week of March.
 After all requested items needed for verification are processed by Financial Aid and Scholarship Services, you will receive a Financial Aid Notification (FAN).
 Your FAN lists your offered financial aid for the entire academic year (fall through spring).
 Offered awards are contingent upon full-time enrollment (12 credits for undergraduates) and are based on your academic level, estimated cost of attendance, need and application completion date.
 If your enrollment changes, we will prorate your awards through the 21st class day of the semester.
 Please see our Census Policy for complete details on how your enrollment affects your awards.